On-Page SEO: What It Is and How to Do It

 A visual showing how to use headings and subheadings to help readers

-Use the H1 as your page title or headline.
-And include H2s to cover subtopics.
+• Use H1 for your page title or main headline.

 A visual showing how to use H1, H2s, and H3s